Estimating the Decoding Failure Rate of Binary Regular Codes Using Iterative Decoding: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{egular} binary codes are a wide code family characterized by admitting a parity check matrix where the row and column weights are the same for all rows and for all columns.
-Among the codes of this wide family, the ones characterized by relatively sparse parity check matrices have gathered a significant interest for engineering purposes since the observation by Robert Gallager~\cite{DBLP:journals/tit/Gallager62}, that noted that it is possible to decode them via an iterative, fixed point procedure.
-Gallager defined Low Density Parity Check (LDPC) codes in ~\cite{DBLP:journals/tit/Gallager62}, and proposed a polynomial time iterative decoding algorithm, obtaining very good error correction performances whenever the parity check matrix is sparse enough.
-We note that, while, in line of principle, iterative decoders can be applied to dense parity check matrices, the termination of their computation is not guaranteed, and the expected running time is exponential in the size of the code.
-Indeed, the latter is a consequence of the fact that the regularity does not allow the iterative decoder algorithm to perform better than it would on a code with a fully random parity check matrix, and decoding such codes is known to be an NP-hard task~\cite{DBLP:journals/tit/BerlekampMT78}.
-As a consequence, sparse regular codes are currently the ones most interesting for engineering purposes; in particular, they find practical applications in error correction and cryptography.
+\IEEEPARstart{R}{egular} binary codes are a large family of codes characterized by admitting a parity-check matrix in which the row and column weights (i.e., the number of non-zero bits) are the same for all rows and columns.
+Among these codes, those with relatively sparse parity-check matrices have garnered significant interest for engineering purposes since Robert Gallager's observation in~\cite{DBLP:journals/tit/Gallager62} that they can be decoded using a fixed-point iteration method.
+Low Density Parity Check (LDPC) codes were first introduced in~\cite{DBLP:journals/tit/Gallager62} as a class of sparse, regular codes with a polynomial-time iterative decoding algorithm that exhibits excellent error correction performance.
+It is acknowledged that, whilst iterative decoders can be applied to dense parity-check matrices in principle, the termination of their computation is not guaranteed, and their expected running time is exponential in the size of the code.
+Indeed, despite the regularity property, the iterative decoding algorithm does not perform better than it would on a code with a fully random parity-check matrix if a maximum likelihood decoding is desired.
+The decoding of such codes is known to be an NP-hard task~\cite{DBLP:conf/isit/Santhi08}, as the one of decoding random codes~\cite{DBLP:journals/tit/BerlekampMT78}.
+As a consequence of the effectiveness of the iterative decoding on sparse regular codes, they are currently the ones most interesting for engineering purposes; in particular, they find practical applications from communications to memory storage and cryptography.